ucsb-ds/pl-dev-team/lab/jpa00.md

   - `#help-macos`
   - `#help-windows`

-# Disk Quota Problems?

-A common problem that CS156 students run into when working on CSIL is the error `disk quota exceeded`.
-If you run into that, this article can help: <https://ucsb-cs156.github.io/topics/CSIL/csil_disk_quota.html>

 # Goals

 This lab checks that you can succesfully edit, compile, run and submit a simple